jellyfin/jellyfin.org/docs/general/networking/vpn.md

 ### WireGuard

-To quicky establish a link between 2 devices using WireGuard, [their quick start guide](https://www.wireguard.com/quickstart/) can be followed.
+To quickly establish a link between 2 devices using WireGuard, [their quick start guide](https://www.wireguard.com/quickstart/) can be followed.

 ### PiVPN